cleaver/ua_assign_role/README.md

 This module only allows a single assignment of a role.
 It will not assign one role to User-agent "A" and a different role to User-agent "B".

+Other modules may redirect for user 0, overriding this module.